siam02/parcel-pro-server/README.md

 - Review and rating system for delivery men
 - Statistical data endpoints for admin

+## Technologies Used

+- Node.js
+- Express
+- MongoDB with Mongoose
+- JWT for authentication
+- Stripe for payment processing
+- dotenv for environment variables

 ## Installation

 1. Clone the repository: